btk/pre-require/README.md

 let pngs = Assets.format("png");
 ~~~

-For a full list of methods and useage see the api reference
+For a full list of methods and usage see the api reference

 ~~~
 pre-require -h